 Dax seemed fascinated by the

 exchange.
-"So if not this Kim guy,
+"So, if not this Kim guy, then who, Vic?"

 "Well, let's just say he

 was there for her whenever she needed someone.
+He taught her more than anyone

-He taught her more than anyone else did on that ship.
+else did on that ship.
 He guided her, corrected her."

-"And loved her,"
+"And loved her?"

-Dax guessed.
+Dax asked.

 "Bingo, kid."

-"The EMH."
-Seven deliberately used the name that would
+deliberately used the name that would dehumanize him.
+"He is not in love

-"The Doctor," Vic
+"The Doctor," Vic said.

-the moon.
+"And he thinks you hang the moon.
 Or he did anyway."

 "Did?"
-Seven was unsure of the reference but didn't
+Seven was

-like the sound of the past tense.
+unsure of the reference but didn't like the sound of the past tense.

 "Well, yeah.
-I mean, he was pretty sad there for a
+I mean, he

-while.
-But that was before he started
+was pretty sad there for a while.
+But that was before he started palling around

-palling around with the captain."
+with the captain."

-"Captain
+"Captain Janeway?"
+Seven

-familiar feeling threatening.
-It was
+felt an all too familiar feeling threatening.
+It was irrational to be jealous

-If he found happiness with someone, then she should be happy for
+happiness with someone, then she should be happy for him.
+Was happy for him.

-Captain Janeway.
+For him and Captain Janeway.
 Janeway.
 A woman she respected.

 Dax asked, "Isn't she